inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 In addition, I added the GitHub Actions that lint & test my code after it finds the open PR to the default branch (main, master).
 I also protect the main branch to not push on it without PR beforehand.

 And that is mostly all.
 Information about the application you can see in the `README.md`.

+# Lab 3

+## Task 1

+I created the next two types of unit tests:

+- Tests to check the correct application functionality, like getting 200 HTTP and time in UTC+3 (MSC), or 404 when we route onto an undefined endpoint
+- Tests to define the possibility of the config loader to handle different types of variables and change them in runtime

+The Best Practices:

+- **Test Separation**: Separate tests into the different files to make them clearly understandable
+- **Naming**: I use the proper naming for the tests to understand the main test's goal by the name only
+- **Automated Tests**: To properly run tests in the different environments, I use the `unittest.main()` to automatize it
+- **SetUp**: The usage of special setUp functions that configure the necessary test's environment keep the code clear and concise